Maritozzi con la Panna (Sweet Cream-Filled Buns)

 - In a medium bowl, combine the flour, salt, and remaining sugar.
 Whisk the ingredients until they are combined.

 - In a mixing bowl, combine the yeast mixture and the dry ingredients.
 Then, add butter and eggs.
-Start mixing on a lower speed.
+Start mixing at a lower speed.
 Increase the speed and mix until the dough comes together.
 If the dough is sticky, add 1 tablespoon of flour at a time.

 - Transfer the dough onto a floured surface or a baking mat.
 Continue kneading with your hands for a few minutes.